kellian-b/kubernetes/README.md

 </p>
 <b>Second method: On container launch</b><br>

-In your dhcp configuration, add the following lines choosing a custom MAC address that will identify your container, and you associate it to a fixed ip address.
+<p><br>In your dhcp configuration, add the following lines choosing a custom MAC address that will identify your container, and you associate it to a fixed ip address.
 Add in <i>/etc/dhcp/dhcpd.conf</i> :

 	host mycontainer { hardware ethernet 00:16:3e:aa:aa:01; fixed-address 192.168.100.64; }